It's your VIU degree, with jet fuel.

 - Be planning to transfer credits back to complete a VIU degree or diploma.

-Exceptions to the above may be considered.
+The eligibility requirements are firm, however under particular circumstances, exceptions to the above may be considered.
 Contact Education Abroad for more information.

 Explore our list of VIU Exchange Partners.